New Road - answers to your questions

-A: The car park has a formalised parking arrangement and the car park is inspected every three months by the council’s property service provider to meet with our insurance requirements.
+A: The car park has a formalised parking arrangement and the car park is inspected every three months by our property service provider to meet with our insurance requirements.
 Following an inspection, any issues are dealt with promptly.

 In addition, the structure is inspected by a structural engineer every 12 months and any defects rectified accordingly.
-In common with all our car parks, a risk assessment is completed annually and as part of this risk assessment, SLDC looks at potential conflict between pedestrians and vehicle movement on site.
+In common with all our car parks, a risk assessment is completed annually and as part of this risk assessment, we look at potential conflict between pedestrians and vehicle movement on site.
 The risk assessments also detail the control measures required to mitigate these risks.

 Q: Should there not be a public inquiry into this decision?

-A: The council believes it has dealt with this complex decision in an open, transparent and democratic way and has acted in the community’s best interests.
+A: We believe we have dealt with this complex decision in an open, transparent and democratic way and has acted in the community’s best interests.
 All decisions have been made in open committees where members of the public have been able to attend and make representations.

-The decision has been subject to scrutiny by the council’s Overview and Scrutiny Committee and the council has held public meetings, issued information packs, made safety reports public, issued press releases at every stage, included answers to frequently asked questions on its website and in its South Lakeland News publication and has responded to many requests from individuals for information.
+The decision has been subject to scrutiny by our Overview and Scrutiny Committee and we have held public meetings, issued information packs, made safety reports public, issued press releases at every stage, included answers to frequently asked questions on our website and in our South Lakeland News publication and responded to many requests from individuals for information.